teambit/docs/docs/removing-components.md

 ### Effects of deleting components from a workspace

 Other components in the workspace may depend on removed components.
 Meaning that removing these dependencies affects dependent components.
-There are several cases which may occur when deleting a local component:
+Several cases may occur when deleting a local component:

 * A *new* component that depends on a *removed component* is not affected.
 This is because Bit did not isolate the component.
 * A *staged* component that depends on a *removed component* causes Bit to stop the remove command.
 To force it, we use the `--force` flag.